ahmedsaleh747/go-creative-utils/README.md

 -> Commit the code
 git tag v0.1.31
 git push origin v0.1.31
--> Then update the dependancies in the child projects, by searching for: utils@v0.1.29 -> Then download the new version: go get -u github.com/ahmedsaleh747/go-creative-utils@v0.1.29
+-> Then update the dependancies in the child projects, by searching for: utils@v0.1.31 (-1 [the old version]) -> Then download the new version: go get -u github.com/ahmedsaleh747/go-creative-utils@v0.1.31

 # Git asks for username and password
 -> Use PAT (https://github.com/settings/tokens)